Gerb-24/displacement-smoother/README.md

 # displacement_editor
- Hammer extension to create smooth displacements
+An extension for Hammer to create smooth displacements.